abondar24/JavaAsyncDemo/README.md

 5. Channel Copy (chc) - Enter data to channel and copy it to another channel.
 6. Channel Transfer Files (ctf) - Read the list of files, put their contents to the same channel and print it.
 7. Char sequence (csc) - Char sequence and char buffer usage.
+8. Charset Decode (cdc) - Enter a string and decode it to another encodeing
 ## RX

 Use arg (rx) to run demos.